plan-systems/design-docs/README.md

 PLAN is an multi-purpose communications and logistics planning tool for individuals, organizations, and communities.
 Its open “pluggable” architecture integrates distributed services, encryption, and interoperable data-transport technologies — all in a realtime visual interface.
 PLAN is an instrument for productivity, organization, and collaboration.

 PLAN is free and open-source (GPLv3).
-Components in PLAN are pluggable so that contributors can add, improve, or expand functionality, component interfaces, and data structures.
-The design principles of PLAN are similar and consistent with Tim Berners-Lee's vision and intention surrounding HTTP.
+Components in PLAN are pluggable so that anyone can easily add, improve, or extend component functionality.
+The design principles of PLAN are similar and consistent with Tim Berners-Lee's vision around HTTP, making information transport and delivery profoundly more interoperable and extendable.

 May PLAN empower organizations and individuals with little or no resources to intuitively, securely, and reliably communicate and self-organize.